microsoft/react-native-winrt/docs/USAGE.md

         <img src="images/winrtturbomodule-file-explorer.png" alt="File Explorer folder structure" width="200">

-    1. Add [`WinRTTurboModule.vcxproj`](../samples/RNWinRTTestApp/windows/WinRTTurboModule/WinRTTurboModule.vcxproj) to your solution.
+    1. Add [`WinRTTurboModule.vcxproj`](../samples/RNWinRTTestApp/windows/WinRTTurboModule/WinRTTurboModule.vcxproj) to your React Native for Windows app solution.
 In Visual Studio: right click on the solution, and click **Add** -> **Existing Project**.
 Navigate to `WinRTTurboModule.vcxproj` in the file picker dialog and open the file.

     1. Turn off deploy for the `WinRTTurboModule` project.
 If you are using Visual Studio, go to **Build** -> **Configuration Manager**, and uncheck the **Deploy** option for the Build/Configuration being used.